jmd-dk/concept/doc/tutorial/gadget.rst

 that this should be done within the synchronous gauge (as opposed to the default *N*-body gauge), as is typically used with back-scaling.

+In the above, we eventually disabled the CLASS background within CO\ *N*\ CEPT simulations by setting ``enable_class_background = False``, which then instead makes use of a simplified matter + Λ background, similar to what is used within GADGET-2.
+Note however that we did this after creating the initial conditions, meaning that the back-scaling was done in a background that includes radiation, causing a slight inconsistency.
+For the comparison between CO\ *N*\ CEPT and GADGET-2, this is not relevant, but for physically accurate results, the same value of ``enable_class_background`` should be used when generating the initial conditions as used within the simulation itself.

 When using back-scaling, the particle velocities are obtained from the same (:math:`\delta`) transfer function as the positions, using a Newtonian approximation.
 The velocities are thus not the actual synchronous gauge